 - On the top, locate your country.
-Countries mentioned above (India, China, Mexico, and the Philippines) often have specified columns because of the large number of applicants, and it means that usually, they wait longer.
+Countries mentioned above (India, China, Mexico, and the Philippines) often have specified columns because of the large number of applicants, it means that usually, they wait longer.

-- You will also have the cutoff date — the key time that you will compare with your priority date to map your progress.
+- You will also have the cutoff date — the key time you will compare with your priority date to map your progress.

 Sometimes the government feds up with a large number of visa applications.
 This is usually a reason why the cutoff dates are prolonged for months.

 Don’t get confused with a box containing the letter C or U instead of a date.
 The letter C stands for “current,” meaning there are several visas in that category, and no one has to wait.
 On the other side, the letter U stands for “unavailable,” indicating the opposite – the visas have already been distributed.
 In other words, you have to wait for the next deadline.